jschiarizzi/josephschiarizzipersonalwebsite.github.io/_posts/2018-07-21-Own-your-own-identity-plus-OST.md

 This project is being hosted and built on [glitch](https://glitch.com/), allowing it to be remixed so anyone can instantly use the app however they want.

 ## Project status
 We are now 25% into the timeline for tis project.
 Where are we?
+Glitch server has been setup here: https://uport-tester.glitch.me/

+The majority of this project is backend API integration so there is not a lot to show in the front right now.
+However, we are well on the way to a uport js client that anyone can clone.
+More info in docs [here](https://developer.uport.me/clients#u-port-js-client).

 ## What's next
+The next step is to integrate OST branded tokens ownership with our decentralized identity that users can log in with.